-Marketed under the name Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.
+Marketed under Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.

 It is also used with dapsone as a second-line option to prevent Pneumocystis jirovecii pneumonia (formerly known as P. carinii) in people with HIV / AIDS.